woocommerce/woocommerce/readme.txt

 * Feature - Added option to resend order emails, checkboxes select which one.
 * Feature - New layered nav current filters widget.
 This lists active filters from all layered nav for de-selection.
 * Feature - Added the option to sell products individually (only allow 1 in the cart).
+* Feature - New shop page/category archive display settings, and the ability to change display per-category.

 * Feature - Redone order item storage making them easier (and faster) to access for reporting, and querying purchases.
 Huge performance gains for reports.
 Order items are no longer serialised - they are stored in there own table with meta.
 Existing data can be be updated on upgrade.